DevKilo1/KiloFivePD-CPRPlugin/README.md

-Special credits to thelastcrunch and superzorik
+Special credits to thelastcrunch and superzorik for providing their code to make mine better! :D